avohq/avo_audit/README.md

 ## How do I get the most out of this package?
 We recommend implementing at least the main 3 macros, and chain them together.
-That way you will generate a SQL table listing the issues found in your project, ordered by the priority listed above.
+That way you will generate a SQL table listing the issues found in your project.

 Steps:
 1. Convert raw events into it’s signature type with **parse_signature**